knative/docs/docs/serving/encryption/enabling-automatic-tls-certificate-provisioning.md

       namespace: knative-serving
     data:
        ...
-       auto-tls: Enabled
+       external-domain-tls: Enabled
        ...
     ```

-1. Configure how HTTP and HTTPS requests are handled in the [`http-protocol`](https://github.com/knative/serving/blob/main/config/core/configmaps/network.yaml#L109) attribute.
+1. Configure how HTTP and HTTPS requests are handled with the `http-protocol` attribute.

     By default, Knative ingress is configured to serve HTTP traffic
     (`http-protocol: Enabled`).
 Now that your cluster is configured to use TLS
-    certificates and handle HTTPS traffic, you can specify whether or not any
+    certificates and handle HTTPS traffic on external domains, you can specify whether any
-    HTTP traffic is allowed.
+    HTTP traffic is allowed or not.

     Supported `http-protocol` values:

     - `Enabled`: Serve HTTP traffic.
-    - `Redirected`: Responds to HTTP request with a `302` redirect to ask the
-      clients to use HTTPS.
+    - `Redirected`: Responds to HTTP request with a `302` redirect to ask the clients to use HTTPS.

     ```yaml
     data: